Azure-Samples/azure-devops-terraform-oidc-ci-cd/README.md

 - terraform
 - hcl
 - yaml
-name: Using Azure DevOps Pipelines Workload identity federation (OIDC) or Managed Identity with Azure for Terraform Deployments
+name: Using Azure DevOps Pipelines Workload identity federation (OIDC) with Azure for Terraform Deployments
-description: A sample showing how to configure Azure DevOps Workload identity federation (OIDC) or Managed Identity connection to Azure with Terraform and then use that configuration to deploy resources with Terraform.
+description: A sample showing how to configure Azure DevOps Workload identity federation (OIDC) connection to Azure with Terraform and then use that configuration to deploy resources with Terraform.
+The sample also demonstrates bootstrapping CI / CD with Terraform and how to implement a number of best practices.
 products:
 - azure
 - azure-devops